Why Is Anything Conscious?: Collapsing The Abstraction Layers

+Our theory of embodied consciousness places the subjective experience of embodied organisms in the physical world and not in some parallel, dualist world.
+This means roughly that the psychophysical principle of causality takes us from attraction to and repulsion from physical states, to higher order meta representations.
+This produces different orders of self.
+We suggest that the full richness of human subjective experience depends upon these different orders of self\footnote{Perhaps the full richness of ``hard'' consciousness \cite{boltuc2012} depends upon the interaction of selves, perhaps in planning \cite{shanahan2012}.}.
 Conscious ``access'' as a human has it involves \textit{meaningful} report, which as we've established requires 2ND order selves.
-This is very different from the mere ``access'' to information.
+This is very different from the mere ``access'' to information, in the sense of impinging signals upon the system or stored in memory.
 However, supposing we could somehow contrive a system with 2ND order selves but no 1ST, then 2ND order selves alone would still not allow one to reason about how one's interventions might affect the contents of 2ND order selves to communicate meaning.
 For that, one requires a 1ST order self.
 Hence access consciousness requires both 1ST and 2ND order selves.

-Our radical and provocative claim is that phenomenal consciousness without access consciousness is likely very common, but the reverse is implausible.
-For example, Block holds that phenomenally conscious content is phenomenal, whereas access conscious content is representational.
-In pancomputational enactivism there are only contentless states and the programs they imply.
-Any abstract ``representational'' content is just organised phenomenal content, clustered according to what \textit{causes} valence.
-We don't discard these two sorts of consciousness, but unify them by showing how phenomenal consciousness gives rise to access.

-Our framework thus makes a philosophical zombie impossible because there can be no perfect unconscious replica of a conscious human.
-The hard problem has it backwards.
-The question is not why qualia exist, but why anyone thinks representational contents can exist without first being learned through qualitative experience and discrimination.